velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 “Beg pardon, madame,” she calls as she draws near, clapping her fist to her heart in salute and glancing between us.
 Nervously I eye the far-caster on her belt.
 “Is aught amiss?
 Your honored colleague looks unwell.”

 *“‘Is aught amiss?’”* I cry mockingly, not bothering to stop; the guard has to turn and hurry after us.
+I try to keep my voice just low enough not to attract further attention.
 “I should say so! ’Tis not enough the incompetence of our mere interrogators — nay, even your feckless lot must imitate them!
 Are your *honored colleagues* smuggling drink or worse to work, woman?”

 “I— I am so sorry, your magnificence, for whatever has befallen— I— need I summon a healer, or—?”
 Her hand hovers near the transmit button on the far-caster.
 I grit my teeth.